 Myth 7: Expansion of net pens will be a big economic boon and job creator for Washington.

 The economic costs of letting an international net pen conglomerate expand this destructive industry in Washington far outweigh the economic benefits.
 The net pen industry has a long history of hiring a bare minimum of employees and has been criticized around the globe for failing to deliver on its jobs creation promises.
 Plus, there are no requirements for this industry to hire Washingtonians, and the fees structure for operating in Washington waters generates very little revenue for the state.
 When you compare that minimal benefit to the enormous economic, recreational, and ecological costs of these net pens, it is clear that Atlantic salmon net pens are a bad deal for Washingtonians.

-Myth 8: Washington is fortunate that the Atlantic salmon net pen industry wants to expand its operation in the state’s waters.
+Myth 8: Washington is fortunate that the industrial net pen industry wants to expand its operation in the state’s waters.

-While the Atlantic salmon net pen industry wants us to believe that turning Puget Sound into an epicenter of Atlantic salmon net pens is great for Washington, nothing could be further from the truth.
+While the industrial net pen industry wants us to believe that turning Puget Sound into an epicenter of Atlantic salmon and other net pens is great for Washington, nothing could be further from the truth.
 As explained above, the economic, recreational, and ecological costs of net pens far outweigh the minimal benefits.
-California, Oregon, and Alaska have all come to this conclusion and banned Atlantic salmon net pens from operating in their states years ago in order to protect their native fish and the health of their waters.
+California, Oregon, and Alaska have all come to this conclusion and either banned or excluded Atlantic salmon net pens from operating in their states years ago in order to protect their native fish and the health of their waters.